BestTimesToVisit.com Logo

 What's the best time of year to visit San José for pleasant weather and fewer crowds?

 The dry season, from December to April, offers the best weather in San José, with sunny days and comfortable temperatures.
-However, it's also peak tourist season, so expect higher prices and more crowds.
-For a balance, consider visiting in May or November; you'll encounter fewer tourists and pleasant weather, though there's a slightly higher chance of rain.
+However, it's also peak tourist season, so you'll find higher prices and more crowds.
+For a balance, consider visiting in May or November; you might encounter some rain showers, but you'll also find lower prices and fewer fellow travelers.

 How easy is it to get around San José without a car?